dartlangfr/risk-codelab/docs/step-6.md

   - An `Event` that contains information about the event, such as its type and when it occurred.
   - The `detail` object can provide additional, event-specific information.
   - The `Element` that fired the event.
-* `data-country` is custom data attribute.
+* `data-country` is an custom data attribute.
 [Element.dataset](https://api.dartlang.org/docs/channels/stable/latest/dart_html/Element.html#dataset) allows access to all custom data attributes (data-*) set on this element.

-### Display player colors and country armies in place
+### Display player colors and armies in place

 &rarr; In `web/board.dart`, add a new published `game` field.
 &rarr; Implement a function `color` that returns the player color: